 Make sure to always have in your vehicle the following: first aid kit, warm clothing including gloves, mittens, socks, a hat and a scarf… just in case you happen to be stranded somewhere for a long time.
 It may also be a good idea to make sure you have booster cables, salt and traction aids as well.

-Thanks to Turner Volkswagen for their help with this article.
+Thanks to Jaguar Metro West for their help with this article.